 If a project director wishes to transfer asset(s) acquired through grants or contracts to another institution, a "Property Status Change Request Form - Research Foundation" must be completed, approved by the Project Director and the Department Chair, then it needs to be mailed to Asset Management at Management Services Center, Room 302 for approval by the University Property Control Officer and the University Controller.
 Asset Management must review the original signed Property Status Change Request form.
 Sponsor-owned assets must have sponsor approval prior to the transfer.
 State assets may only be transferred to other State agencies.
 Only under critical, unusual circumstances (center/department closing or retrenchment) may a project Director request permission to transfer asset(s) acquired through research funds to the State of New York.
 In those instances, a Project Director must receive advanced approval from the campus Property Control Officer and the University Controller.

 If a project director wishes to transfer asset(s) from another institution to the University (either via the University, the Research Foundation or the University at Albany Foundation), the project director must provide Asset Management with a listing of the asset(s) being transferred.
-The listing must be sent under cover of an authorized official from the transferring institution and include a description of the asset(s), purchase price(s), date of purchase(s), serial number(s) and condition of the asset(s), along with any other pertinent information deemed necessary in identifying the asset(s).
-The document(s) can be e-mailed to Asset Management at firstname.lastname@example.org, faxed to (518) 437- 4571 or mailed to Asset Management, University at Albany, MSC 302, 1400 Washington Avenue, Albany, NY 12222.
+The listing must be sent under cover of an authorized official from the transferring institution and include a description of the asset(s), purchase price(s), date of purchase(s), serial number(s), manufacturer(s), model(s) and condition of the asset(s), along with any other pertinent information deemed necessary in identifying the asset(s).
+The document(s) can be e-mailed to Asset Management at [email protected], faxed to (518) 437- 4571 or mailed to Asset Management, University at Albany, MSC 302, 1400 Washington Avenue, Albany, NY 12222.
 Upon receipt Asset Management will tag the asset(s) with the proper identification tag.
-Transfers made to the University should be addressed to the attention od Michelle DiDonna at MSC 302, transfers made to the Research Foundation should be addressed to the attention of Award Management Services. at MSC 312 and transfers made to the University at Albany Foundation should be addressed to the attention of Richard McGinn Jr. at UAB 226.
-Please contact Asset Management at (518) 437-4596 or email@example.com with any questions.
+Transfers made to the University should be addressed to the attention of Charlene Madia at MSC 302, transfers made to the Research Foundation should be addressed to the attention of Award Management Services. at MSC 100A and transfers made to the University at Albany Foundation should be addressed to the attention of Richard McGinn Jr. at UAB 226.
+Please contact Asset Management at (518) 437-4596 or [email protected] with any questions.

 ASSET(s) PURCHASED WITH MULTIPLE FUNDING SOURCES